Conferences and Seminars

 The Materials Chemistry Committee organise a number of events related to Materials Chemistry.
 This page contains information such as abstracts and presentations from past events and notifications on future conferences and seminars.
 Other pages on this site contain information on Software Tools, Reference Data and Journals and Books and Educational Resources.

-The 2nd Annual Thermodynamics of Materials Symposium (AToMS 2019) was held in at the University of Birmingham UK, 4th of July 2019.
+The 2nd Annual Thermodynamics of Materials Symposium (AToMS 2019) was held at the University of Birmingham UK, 4 July 2019.
 The programme and abstract book can be found here.

 Hume-Rothery Seminar 2019

 Organised by IOM Communications on behalf of the Materials Chemistry Committee of the Institute of Materials, Minerals and Mining

 The aim of the seminar was to set the scene in terms of a review of current experimental capabilities, contrasting them with rapid developments of ab initio techniques.
 Discussion of the international effort in the construction of databases containing critically assessed data and their uses with software packages such as MTDATA, FactSage, Thermo-Calc and Pandat, lead to specific case studies showing how such techniques have been used to develop tools for use by non-experts to design, control and monitor complex industrial processes.

 The first day concerned a discussion of the fundamentals of thermodynamics and phase diagrams, how experimental thermodynamic data can be critically assessed and represented using physics based models and their application to specific topics of current industrial interest.
 The second day, run by SGTE, provided delegates with an opportunity to learn more about the various software packages used to understand materials behaviour and to simulate processes.

 Selected presentations from the first day can be found below:

 Solidification Under Continuous Casting Conditions – Thermodynamic and Experimental Studies - Begonia Santillana, TATA Steel